armintalaie/SquareUp/README.md

 - By creating an enhanced loyalty program, you can give a customer more options to redeem their points
 - A shared Loyalty system will encourage a customer to return to your store
-- By bringing in more stores, customers will redeem their points from multiple stores, rahter than redeeming it all from your store
+- By bringing in more stores, customers will redeem their points from multiple stores, rather than redeeming it all from your store
-- It can incentivize small businesses to compete with large corporations with various stores
+- It can provide incentive to small businesses to compete with large corporations with various stores